DannyBen/mister_bin/README.md

   involved in building command line utilities.
 - Provide a mechanism for separating each command and subcommand to its own file.
-- Support the ability to extend a given command from different sources.
 - Allow gem developers to easily add command line interface to their gems.
 - Allow for easy and straight forward testing of the generated CLI.